According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 12.

 Biotic Components are the living components involved in shaping the ecosystem.
 It includes biotic factors such as:

 - Producers: All green plants in the ecosystem are termed producers, as they produce their own food by making use of solar energy.
 All living organisms are dependent on plants for both oxygen and food.

 - Consumers: They include both primary consumers and secondary consumers.
 As animals depend on plants for their food, they are called consumers.
 Primary consumers feed directly on producers for their food, and secondary consumers feed on the primary consumers for their food.
-All herbivores animals are an example of Primary consumers.
+All herbivores animals are an example of primary consumers.
 Carnivores and apex predators make up the secondary and tertiary consumers.

 - Decomposers: They are the saprophytes which include fungi and bacteria.
 Decomposers convert the dead matter into nitrogen and carbon dioxide, and the process is called decomposition.